AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 * *m.email.example.com* - for mirror pages
 * *res.email.example.com* - for hosted resources (such as images)

-It is recommended to **secure these domains via SSL (HTTPS)**, as unsecured links (HTTP) are vulnerable to interception and will flag up warnings on modern browsers.
+It is recommended to **secure these domains via SSL (HTTPS)**.
+Indeed, unsecured links (HTTP) are vulnerable to interception and will flag up warnings on modern browsers.

 To install SSL certificates on these subdomains, the process involves requesting a CSR file and subsequently purchasing SSL certificates for Adobe to install or renew.